Yara-Rules/yago/README.md

 )
 ```

-Onece imported you can parse Yara rules by instantiating a new parser.
+Once imported you can parse Yara rules by instantiating a new parser.

 ```
-p := parser.New("FileName")
+p := yago.New("FileName")
 ```

-And parse the Yara rule by calling `Parse` method and giving the rules as string.
+And parse the Yara rule by calling `Parse` method and giving the rules as a string.

 ```
 p.Parse(string(file))
 ```

-Puting all together
+Puting it all together

 ```
 filePath := "path/to/yara/rule"